Creatiwity/siren/README.md

     insert-data      Load CSV file in database in loader-table from DB_FOLDER swap-data        Swap loader-table to production
-    unzip-file       Unzip file from TEMP_FOLDER, and move it to the FILE_FOLDER sync-insee       Synchronise UnitesLegales and Etablissement from INSEE for a date range
+    unzip-file       Unzip file from TEMP_FOLDER, and move it to the FILE_FOLDER sync-insee       Synchronise daily data from INSEE since the last modification
 ```

 ### HTTP API